Electric dipole moments of baryons with bottom quarks: Chiral perturbation theory for bottom baryons

 We now turn to the construction of the effective Lagrangian on the hadron level arising from the dimension-six terms in Eq.~\eqref{pt_vio_op}.
 The first operator we want to look at is the bottom-quark EDM (qEDM) which does not contain any light quarks but only the heavy $b$-quark.
 As it already contains the electromagnetic field strength tensor $F_{\mu \nu}$, it directly induces EDMs of baryons containing bottom quarks.
 We find only two terms in the leading chiral Lagrangian corresponding to EDMs of the anti-triplet and sextet of bottom-quark baryons.

 Next, we discuss the bottom-quark CEDM (qCEDM).
 Similarly to the qEDM, there is no light quark content in the Lagrangian and, instead of $F_{\mu \nu}$, we have the gluon field strength tensor $G_{\mu \nu}^{a}$.
 The fact that this term contains only heavy quarks and $G_{\mu \nu}^{a}$ makes this term (like the qEDM) a chiral singlet, i.e. it is invariant under chiral SU(3) transformations.
 In standard ChPT, there is no fundamental building block that transforms as a chiral singlet.
-Therefore, we have to introduce a new fundamental block $\beta^+$, which gives the proper transformation behaviour.
-This chiral singlet $\beta^+$, however, does not violate P and T. In fact, it can be shown that a P- and T-violating chiral singlet term will always vanish.
-Therefore, to construct CP-violating terms on the hadron level, we need to combine $\beta^+$ with ChPT building blocks that violate CP.
+Therefore, we have to introduce a new fundamental block $\beta^+$, which gives the proper transformation behaviour, and a partner building block $\beta^-$, which transforms accordingly and explicitly violates P and T. This procedure works analogously to the definition of the building blocks $\chi_+$ and $\chi_-$ in ChPT.
+However, in contrast to the building blocks $\chi_{\pm}$, the chiral singlet $\beta^+$ cannot introduce any further structure containing Goldstone boson fields.
+In fact, it can be shown that $\beta^+$ can only enter the effective Lagrangian as an overall constant.
+In a similar fashion, one can also deduce that a P- and T-violating chiral singlet term $\beta^-$ will always vanish.
+There is simply no constant that can violate P and T. Despite $\beta^+$ being a constant, we still have to treat it like a building block.
+To construct the effective Lagrangian on the hadron level, we need to combine $\beta^+$ with other ChPT building blocks that violate CP.
 This procedure leads to the terms given below.
 For more information see e.g. Refs.~\cite{Bsaisou:2014goa, Bsaisou:2014oka}.

 The next contributions we investigate are the four quark interaction terms (4q-operators).
 These terms need a little extra treatment, since they not just include the heavy bottom quark, but also the light quarks $u$, $d$ and $s$.
 Due to the presence of the light quarks, we have to study how the 4q-terms transform under chiral transformations.
 To obtain the transformation properties of $\mathcal{L}_{b, \mathrm{4q}}^{(6)}$ under chiral SU(3) transformations, we first express the non-mixing $\mu_1$ terms of the operator as follows